How To Become A Welding Inspector?

 If you are interested in becoming a welding inspector specifically, you may be able to find entry-level positions as an assistant or trainee inspector.
 This will allow you to gain experience working alongside experienced inspectors and learning about the inspection process. - Obtain Certification

-Once you have gained enough experience working in the welding industry, the next step is to obtain certification through a recognized welding inspection organization such as the American Welding Society (AWS) or the International Association of Welding (IIW).
+Once you have gained enough experience working in the welding industry, the next step is to obtain certification through a recognized welding inspection organization such as the American Welding Society (AWS professional certification) or the International Association of Welding (IIW).

 To become certified, you will need to meet certain eligibility requirements, including a minimum amount of experience in welding and inspection.
 You will also need to pass a written exam and, in some cases, a practical exam.
 The certification process requires ongoing education and periodic re-certification to ensure that welding inspectors have up-to-date knowledge and skills.